Leaf-Agriculture/docs/docs/operations_endpoints.md

 &nbsp<span class="badge badge--warning">POST</span> `/files`

-Posts/creates a new file in our server.
+Posts/creates a new file in Leaf.
+The file must be sent as a zip.

-This endpoint receives three required query parameters.
-A `leafUserId`, `fileFormat` and `provider`.
-The `fileFormat` must be one of the following:
+This endpoint receives three query parameters, one of them is optional.

+A `leafUserId`, `provider` and `fileFormat` (optional).

+When you are sure which file format to send, it's best to add the `fileFormat`, that must be one of the following:

 ```